Excited to be back sharing a new post in the HBH studio barn series, The HBH Studio Barn: Kitchen and Downstairs Bath Plans.

-When we set out to start building the new studio barn we were not entirely sure how it would all come together, but after a few months of working non-stop on both building and designing the studio space I think everyone is pretty excited about how it is shaping up…and totally ready for it to be DONE.
+When we set out to start building the new studio barn we were not entirely sure how it would all come together, but after a few months of working non-stop on both building and designing the studio space I think everyone is happy with how it is shaping up…and totally ready for it to be DONE.

 Building is semi-exhausting…very exciting, but exhausting.

-Today I am sharing our plans for the kitchen (ahhhh it is my favorite and I cannot wait…like cannot wait) and the downstairs bathroom (also so pleased with how this is turning out!).
+Today I am sharing our plans for the kitchen (ahhhh it is my favorite and I cannot wait…like cannot wait) and the downstairs bathroom (also so happy with how this is turning out!).

 Below is the layout of the kitchen and detailed drawings of the cabinet/counter space.